Steven-Grevera/ENC4265/manual.md

 The Light Source of the map are large street lamps which interacting with at the points with the red hand prints, will turn on.
 Inside, are the electrical lamps that were also seen in Underworld Academy.

 ![image](https://github.com/user-attachments/assets/82316087-eab2-4a3f-8d97-d5e59e9547ef)
-*Figure 78: Image showing a glowing electrical pole which is the light source in Hydrangea Street.
+*Figure 78: Image showing a glowing electrical pole, which is the light source on Hydrangea Street.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/34235da4-0913-447b-97ff-71221faa3685)
-*Figure 79: Image showing an electrical pole which is the light source that if off in Hydrangea Street.
+*Figure 79: Image showing an electrical pole, which is the light source that is off in Hydrangea Street.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/c3069575-cdfe-4b2d-8dc3-bb2a8f18648e)
 *Figure 80: Image showing the inside light source of Hydrangea Street.
 Image Taken By: Steven Grevera*

-The “farming soul object” of this level is a cabinet that when interacted with will display a green fire effect and give souls to the player.
+The “farming soul object” of this level is a cabinet that, when interacted with, will display a green fire effect and give souls to the player.

 ![image](https://github.com/user-attachments/assets/fa581341-c2f4-478b-8e6f-f28e6fa6b913)
-*Figure 81: Image showing a cabinet which is the Soul Farming Object of Hydrangea Street.
+*Figure 81: Image showing a cabinet, which is the Soul Farming Object of Hydrangea Street.
 Image Taken By: Steven Grevera*

 ### Mausoleum
  ![image](https://github.com/user-attachments/assets/29172cd0-f907-4ab7-937c-f27acb98facf)
 *Figure 82: Image showing the starting room of The Mausoleum Corridor.
 Image Taken By: Steven Grevera*

-This enclosed cave like location houses many spirits of the dead and will set even the most hardened of people on edge.
+This enclosed cave-like location houses many spirits of the dead and will set even the hardest of people on edge.

 ![image](https://github.com/user-attachments/assets/ee9525df-ca59-407a-8579-f71df4000f95)
 *Figure 83: Image showing the underground railings and paper kite ceiling of The Mausoleum Corridor.
 Image Taken By: Steven Grevera*